Viewing Traffic Insights Data

 View your Traffic Insights data at Traffic Insights > Views.
 This screen is a rollup of your total network traffic by application or conversation across your entire enterprise network.

 The default screen shows a stacked area chart of your ten highest-throughput applications across a 24-hour period, with a new sampling point every 5 minutes (see View By for more information about the stacked chart).
 Move the sample slider back for a view of up to the last 30 days.
-The table shows what happened in your selected time point for throughput (total, downstream, or upstream) or connections per second.
+The Table tab shows what happened in your selected time point for throughput (total, downstream, or upstream) or connections per second.
+Select the Sankey tab to view the relationship among flows across different domains (applications, interfaces, ports, etc.).

 Global Selectors